KeroWagdy100/byto/README.md

 # byto
-A lightweight Windows GUI for yt-dlp, simplifying video downloads
+A lightweight GUI for yt-dlp, simplifying video downloads